-As a physician, dentist or midwife who has been appointed to PHC’s Medical Staff and in order to access PHC facilities, you are required to obtain a photo identification (ID) card.
+As a physician, nurse practitioner, dentist or midwife who has been appointed to PHC’s Medical Staff and in order to access PHC facilities, you are required to obtain a photo identification (ID) card.

 To get a Photo ID: Search Photo ID on the PHC intranet and electronically submit your request via the green E-form button.
 Temporary access cards are available from the Departments for use while you wait for your Photo ID.